JamesHMcKay/jamesmckay-personal-a7bb4/index.md

         title_align: left
         content: >
-          This paper explores the concept of a universal frame of reference, what is background on which the universe is expanding.
+          This paper explores the concept of a universal frame of reference, what is the background on which the universe is expanding.
 It also explore systematic statistical bias in observational data.
         content_align: left
         actions:
           - label: Learn more about our expanding universe